-CPR and First Aid for victims of all ages.
+CPR for victims of all ages.
 Includes ventilation with a barrier device, a bag-valve-mask device and oxygen, and use of an automated external defibrillator (AED).
-Meets the requirements of Healthcare Provider CPR and Heartsaver First Aid with CPR & AED by the American Heart Association.
+Meets the requirements of Healthcare Provider CPR & AED by the American Heart Association.